 The public library:

-The public library will provide access to a large collection of free online resources, with more than:
+The public library provides access to a large collection of free online resources, with more than:

 Find further information at Resources and Services Available at Your Local Library

 Some facts and figures include:

 You can access information on your local library information on your city or county council website.